 The Consultation Report identified that 55% of respondents to the survey have access to their own private off-street parking.
 However, 42% of respondents have access to on-street parking only.
-Currently, 68% of respondents use a home charging point for their electric vehicle, typically parked on private land, including driveways and garages, where owners can charge their vehicles at their leisure.
+Currently, 68% of respondents who own an electric vehicle use home charging typically parked on private land, including driveways and garages, where owners can charge their vehicles at their leisure.
 As EV ownership increases, there will be a continuing demand for alternative charging points, both for visitors and for those residents who do not have access to private off-street parking when circumstances dictate that on-street facilities cannot be safely provided adjacent to their residence.
 This highlights the importance in developing a charging network that considers both on and off-street charging options.